 Most high-quality Class A motorhomes are sturdy and durable, but you should pay attention to the RV’s wheelbase ratio before you buy.
 The “safety” of Class A depends on the skill and attitude of its driver.
-That’s why many new owners are encouraged to spend time learning how to handle a vehicle of that size comfortably.
+That’s why many new owners are encouraged to spend time learning how to handle a vehicle of that size before traveling far in one.

 How Tall Is a Class A Motorhome?

 Class A motorhomes typically range between 11 and 13 feet in height.
 With the addition of an air conditioning unit or satellite dish, it may be even taller.
 Some states have height restrictions, so pay attention to the legal requirements before traveling somewhere.

 The standard width for most Class A motorhomes is about 102 inches.
 However, the size may vary depending on the state, as some have a maximum limit of 96 inches.

 What Kind of Gas Mileage Does a Class A Motorhome Get?